Welcome to Dinnington Group Practice

 Yes, we are still continuing with DEPO injections and will arrange these in the usual way.
 If you do not want to come to the surgery then arrange to speak to a nurse or GP so we can offer you alternative contraception.

-My baby is due their immunisations.
-Will these still go ahead?
+My baby is due their 6-8 week check / their immunisations.
+Will this / these still go ahead?

 I need a wound or leg dressing.
 What should I do?